Wenzel, 1st Prince Paar

 Wenzel Johann Joseph, 1st Prince Paar (7 August 1719 – 7 July 1792) was Austrian aristocrat who served as Chamberlain and Supreme Imperial, Court and General Hereditary Postmaster.

 Early life

 Paar was born on 7 August 1719 in Vienna, Archduchy of Austria.
 He was the son of Count Johann Leopold Paar (1693–1741) and Countess Marie Theresia Violanta von Sternberg (1699–1761).
-Through his parent's marriage, the Paar family inherited large estates in Bohemia, including the allodial lordship of Bechin and the adjoining allodial estate of Draschitz, where they spent most of their time.
+Through his parents' marriage, the Paar family inherited large estates in Bohemia, including the allodial lordship of Bechin and the adjoining allodial estate of Draschitz, where they spent most of their time.

 His paternal grandparents were Count Karl Joseph Paar and Countess Maria Renata von Sternberg.
 His paternal grandparents were Johann Joseph von Sternberg and Marie Violanta Theresia von Preysing.